jodazsa/radio/README.md

 - SCL → GPIO 3 (SCL)

 ### Station Selector Switch (BCD)
-See `hardware-config.yaml` for GPIO assignments (default: 17, 27, 22, 23)
+See `hardware-config.yaml` for GPIO assignments (default: 17, 7, 22, 23)

 ### Bank Selector Switch (BCD)
-See `hardware-config.yaml` for GPIO assignments (default: 5, 6, 13, 26)
+See `hardware-config.yaml` for GPIO assignments (default: 5, 6, 13, 8)

+### Shuffle Mode Switch (Optional)
+- ON/OFF switch connected to GPIO (default: 24)
+- When ON: Automatically changes stations every 45 seconds
+- When OFF: Normal manual station selection

-**Important**: Avoid GPIOs 18, 19, 20, 21 - these are used by HiFiBerry for I2S audio.
+**Important**: Avoid GPIOs 18, 19, 20, 21 (used by HiFiBerry for I2S audio) and GPIOs 26, 27 (reserved).

 ## Updating